X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 The 65816 can be used in your X16 now, though the KERNAL does not support the native mode and if you use any 65816 features, your code will not run on stock X16s or any of the emulators.
+You also cannot service intterupts while in native mode.

-SHould the 65816 end up being supported in some capacity, part of the requirements include an upgrade path for existing machines.
+Should the 65816 end up being supported in some capacity, part of the requirements include an upgrade path for existing machines.
 Apart from swapping the CPU, there may be firmware (ROM) upgrades required as well as possible hardware changes.
-The price for these upgrades, if required, would be around $17 (including the CPU).
+The price for the hardware upgrades, if required, is estimated to be around $17 (including the CPU).

-These hardware upgrades would allow for better utilize the 65816.
+These upgrades would allow for better utilize the 65816.
 Specifically they enable using the 16-bit modes with interrupts, something that is not supported on existing X16 machines.